ThanaritKanjanametawatAU/Fund-Subscription/README.md

 # Fund Subscription Generator

-A Next.js application with a Python backend for generating fund subscription reports.
+A Next.js application with a FastAPI backend for generating fund subscription reports.

 ## Features